luciaalvarezuy/luciaalvarezuy/README.md

   and trying to make the world a better place.

- Feel free to ask me any questions.
+ Feel free to ask me any questions 😄.

  Follow me on LinkedIn.
  ═══════════════════════════════════════════════════════

-😄 Lucía Alvarez                  📘 Achivments

-║                                  ┣━━ 🐍 Packages

-😄 Lucía Alvarez                  ┣━━ ═══╗ 😄 Maarten Grootendorst
-┣━━ 🐍 Packages                   ┣━━
-┣━━ Python                         ┣━━
-┣━━ SQL                            ┣━━
-┣━━ R
-┣━━ SPSS
-┣━━ MPLUS
-┗━━ JASP

 <!--
 **luciaalvarezuy/luciaalvarezuy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.